The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Results

-We also show the recent determinations of the $\beta-M_{\mathrm{UV}}$ relation across the redshift range $6 < z <12$ from \citet{topping2023}.
-Their analysis is based on deep \emph{JWST}/NIRCam observations (taken as part of the JADES survey) and is therefore directly comparable with ours.
+We also show recent determinations of the $\beta-M_{\mathrm{UV}}$ relation across the redshift range $6 < z <12$ from \citet{topping2023}.
+Their analysis is based on deep \emph{JWST}/NIRCam observations (taken as part of the JADES survey) and is therefore directly comparable to ours.
 In their two bins at $z > 9$ ($z=9.4$ and $z=12.0$), \citet{topping2023} report an essentially flat slope with ${\mathrm{d}\beta/\mathrm{d}M_{\mathrm{UV}}=-0.06 \pm 0.05}$ (at $z=12.0$ the slope is fixed to the $z=9.4$ value).
-At $z=9.4$, this contrasts with our determination of ${\mathrm{d}\beta/\mathrm{d}M_{\mathrm{UV}}=-0.17 \pm 0.03}$.
-The difference may be attributable in part to the lack of bright-end constraints in \citet{topping2023}: their brightest bin has an absolute UV magnitude of ${M_{\mathrm{UV}}=-20.0}$, whereas our sample probes to $M_{\mathrm{UV}}=-21.6$ thanks to the inclusion of the COSMOS/UltraVISTA sample (Fig. \ref{fig:muv_z_sample}).
-However, if we restrict our sample to $M_{\mathrm{UV}}<-20.0$, we still see evidence for a slope of ${\mathrm{d}\beta/\mathrm{d}M_{\mathrm{UV}}\simeq -0.17}$ (Fig. \ref{fig:beta_muv_relations}).
-Formally, however, the tension is not significant, and the two constraints are consistent within $2 \sigma$.
-At $z \simeq 12$ our results are in relatively good agreement agreement given the uncertainties.
-Crucially, \citet{topping2023} also find that by $z=12$ the galaxy population is uniformly extremely blue.
+At $z=9.4$, this is shallower than our determination of ${\mathrm{d}\beta/\mathrm{d}M_{\mathrm{UV}}=-0.15 \pm 0.03}$.
+The difference may be attributable in part to the lack of bright-end constraints in \citet{topping2023}: their brightest bin has an absolute UV magnitude of ${M_{\mathrm{UV}}=-20.0}$, whereas our sample probes to $M_{\mathrm{UV}}=-22.7$ thanks to the inclusion of the COSMOS/UltraVISTA sample (Fig. \ref{fig:muv_z_sample}).
+However, in general, the tension is clearly not significant, and the two constraints are consistent within $2 \sigma$.
+At $z \simeq 12$ our results agree fairly well within the uncertainties.
+Crucially, \citet{topping2023} also finds that by $z=12$ the galaxy population is uniformly extremely blue.